briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

     all of the following:

         1. _(A)_ A mandatory jail term of thirty consecutive days.
         Notwithstanding the jail terms provided in Ohio R.C.
-Chapter 2929, the court may sentence the offender to a longer jail term of not more than one year.
+[Chapter 2929][ORC Chapter 2929], the court may sentence the offender to a longer jail term of not more than one year.
 The court shall not sentence the offender to a term of house arrest with electronic monitoring in lieu of the mandatory portion of the jail term.

         2. _(B)_ Notwithstanding the fines set forth in Ohio R.C.
-Chapter 2929,
-        a fine of not less than five hundred dollars ($500.00) and not more than two thousand five hundred dollars ($2,500).
+[Chapter 2929][ORC Chapter 2929], a fine of not less than five hundred dollars ($500.00) and not more than two thousand five hundred dollars ($2,500).

         3. _(C)_ A license suspension under subsection (e) of this section.